AuScope/geomodel-2-3dweb/README.md

 git tag -a PORTAL_RELEASE_20241223 -m "December 2024 Release" git push --tags origin master
 ```
-2. The 'release_backend.yml' action will create a release at this tag
+2. The 'Release API Backend' action will create a release at this tag
-3. Once step 2 is complete, run the 'release_models.yml' action inputting the tag name
+3. Once step 2 is complete, run the 'Release Models Backend' action inputting the tag name
-4. The 'release_models.yml' will build all the model files and insert them into the release
+4. The 'Release Models Backend' action will build all the model files and insert them into the release

 ## Code Documentation